daffidwilde/matching/paper.md

 rational agents must be managed.
-Some example applications include: being able to inform on healthcare finance policy [@agar2017]; helping to reduce the complexity of automated wireless communication networks [@baya2016]; and education infrastructure has proven to be crucial to matching game research since the seminal papers and in recent work [@chia2019].
+Some example applications include: being able to inform on healthcare finance policy [@agar2017]; helping to reduce the complexity of automated wireless communication networks [@baya2016]; and education infrastructure [@chia2019].
 Thus, having access to software implementations of algorithms that are able to solve such games is essential.

 The only current adversary to Matching is MatchingR [@till2018].
 MatchingR is a package written in C++ with an R interface and its content overlaps well with